Rohit K. Singla

 Mr. Singla has a particular specialty in the intersection of antitrust and intellectual property, such as antitrust challenges to so-called reverse payment patent settlements, claims of sham patent litigation, technological tying and intellectual property defenses to antitrust claims.

-Mr. Singla’s employment work focuses on representing technology companies such as Lyft, Angi, and Instacart in large, complex misclassification disputes that involve government investigations, government enforcement actions, and private plaintiff cases.
+His employment work focuses on representing technology companies such as Lyft, Angi, and Instacart in large, complex misclassification disputes that involve government investigations, government enforcement actions, and private plaintiff cases.

 Mr. Singla received a B.S. with honors in Computer Science from Stanford University, where he was the first undergraduate to be awarded a teaching fellowship in the Computer Science department and spent four years as a teaching fellow.
-Mr. Singla then spent two years with McKinsey & Company’s Knowledge Management group in New York.
+He then spent two years with McKinsey & Company’s Knowledge Management group in New York.

 After receiving his law degree, magna cum laude, from Harvard Law School, Mr. Singla clerked for Judge Alfred T. Goodwin of the U.S. Court of Appeals for the Ninth Circuit in Pasadena and served as a research fellow at Stanford Law School’s Law, Science & Technology Program.